xavidelamo/mgci-docs/docs/source/qgis.rst

 Generating slope layer from layer DEM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In, this section, depending on whether your country falls within a single or multiple UTM Zones and the projection selected in section 5.1 Define projection and generate an AOI, the projection used for the slope calculation will differ as it is important to use an equidistant projection to reduce errors in slope calculation.
-An overview of slope calculation methods is provided in section 2.3.2.
+In this section the projection used for the slope calculation will differ as it is important to use an equidistant projection to reduce errors in slope calculation.
+An overview of slope calculation methods is provided in the Dendining analysis environments section of the tutorial.

 IF your country falls within **a single UTM Zone only** ***AND*** **you have used the UTM projection for the previous steps**, or **if the